FOSWLY/vot.js/README.md

 The library supports working with [worker servers](https://github.com/FOSWLY/vot-worker), to do this, you need to create a `VOTWorkerClient` client and specify the domain of the worker server, for example `vot-worker.toil.cc`.

+> [!WARNING]
+> The library was created exclusively for research purposes and isn't intended for commercial use.
+All rights to the original software belong to their respective right holders.
+The library isn't affiliated with the original rights holders

 ## Installation

 To work with Node, Bun, or other runtimes, install the `@vot.js/node`: